Reviews You Can Rely On

 Cooking Performance

-We focused on five foods: sweet potato fries, onion rings, donuts, chicken breast, and frozen tater tots.
-This lineup covers all the bases with two deep-frying staples, meat, frozen items, and a unique challenge with the donuts.
+We focused on four foods: sweet potato fries, donuts, chicken breast, and frozen tater tots.
+This lineup covers all the bases with deep-frying staples, meat, frozen items, and a unique challenge with the donuts.

 air fryer - the number of donuts we ate had out spirits high and our tummies...